ComScore

 • Life Expectancy: 12 to 15 years

 Speaking of dogs whose faces you can’t deny, how absolutely adorable are these teeny doggos?
 If their puggy little faces and tiny teeth don’t steal your heart, then you’ll certainly fall for the huge personalities packaged in their tiny bodies.
+One of the most affectionate dog breeds, these are great for families and seniors since they love companionship and aren't going to bowl anyone over with their heft.
 Though most Brussels griffons average between eight to ten pounds, they’re quite vocal, energetic and are easily chummy with new people.

 SAshley Headshot PureWow